MrVPlusOne/LambdaNet/README.md

     1. download the model weights using [this link (predicts user defined type)](https://drive.google.com/file/d/1NvEVQ4-5tC3Nc-Mzpu3vYeyEcaM_zEgV/view?usp=sharing) or [this link (only library types)](TODO), unzip the file, and put the `models` file under the project root.
     2. To run the model in interative mode, which outputs `(source code position, predicted type)` pairs for the specified files:
         1. Under project root, run `sbt "runMain lambdanet.TypeInferenceService"`.
+        2. After it finishes loading the model into memory, simply enter the directory path containing Typescript files.
+        3. Note that currently, LambdaNet only works with Typescript files, so if you want to run it on Javascript files, you will need to change the file extensions to `.ts`.
-    2. Alternatively, to run the model in batched mode, which outputs human-readable HTML files and accuracy statistics:
+    3. Alternatively, to run the model in batched mode, which outputs human-readable HTML files and accuracy statistics:
         1. download the [parsedRepos file](https://drive.google.com/file/d/1ZhsUf9bUzT3ZJB0KzNP6w2aj3sQZwtsp/view?usp=sharing), unzip the file and put the directory under `<project root>/data`.
         2. Check the file `src/main/scala/lambdanet/RunTrainedModel.scala` and change the parameters under the todo comments depending on which model you want to run and where your test TypeScript files are located.
-(Currently, LambdaNet only works with Typescript files, so if you want to run it on Javascript files, you will need to change the file extensions to `.ts`.)
         3. Under project root, use `sbt runTrained` to run the model.
  3. To train LambdaNet from scratch
     1. Download the Typescript projects used in our experiments.